By Corinne Williams, Senior Vice President, Organisation Solutions & Dr. Alison Eyring, Chief Executive Officer, Organisation Solutions

 *Schoemaker, P. J. H., Day, G. S., & Snyder, S. A. (2013).
 Integrating organizational networks, weak signals, strategic radars and scenario planning.
 Technological Forecasting & Social Change, 80, 815-824

 Corinne Williams is Senior Vice President, Leader Services at Organisation Solutions.
-She has extensive experience in building organisational capability in global companies.
-Corinne has deep expertise in leadership development, culture change, and a special focus on executive coaching and assessment.
-She previously held senior roles at Standard Chartered Bank and Shell.
+She has over 20 years’ experience in building leader and organisational capability.
+As part of her role, she leads the global coaching practice and provides coaching to global and top regional leaders.
+Prior to Organisation Solutions, Corinne held senior roles at Standard Chartered Bank and Shell in Europe and Asia.
 Contact Corinne

 Dr. Alison Eyring is the Chief Executive Officer of Organisation Solutions.
 She works closely with global and regional executives from the Fortune/FTSE 500 and some of the world’s most innovative high-growth companies on leadership and growth.
 A global thought leader on building organisation capacity for growth, she is Adjunct Associate Professor at the NUS Business School.
 Alison is the author of the award winning book Pacing for Growth: Why intelligent Restraint Drives Long-Term Success.
 Contact Alison